vokal/dominatr-grunt/README.md

 /build
 /coverage
 /.instrumented
+/.inlined
 ```

 The `/coverage` and `/.instrumented` directories are used during testing and erased with each run.
 Files in these folders are not intended to be committed.
+The `/.inlined` directory holds HTML build artifacts after they are SVG inlined but before ngtemplates runs.
 The `/build` folder contents changes with the current environment settings and is not fit for version control.